Ottawa tenants organizing rent strike amid COVID-19 lay-offs

 “We don’t know how landlords are going to respond on April 2, when they don’t get the rent.
 But we can expect them to attack working-class tenants,” said Hawley.
 “This can be in the form of threats of eviction, intimidation, letters, withholding maintenance requests until they get their payment, all of which is illegal.”

-If tenants do not pay rent, the Landlord Tenant Board will send a letter notifying the tenant they must pay rent.
+If tenants do not pay rent, their landlord can send a letter asking them to do so.

 “We’ll see if landlords actually do that, but that notice has no legal weight behind it.
 It’s not an order and again, the only way landlords can actually evict tenants is that they get an order from the Landlord Tenant Board.
 And they can’t do that right now and we don’t know how long the freeze is going to last.”

-Note: Editor’s Note (March 28, 11:38 a.m.): This article has been updated to clarify that if a tenant does not pay rent, the landlord can send a letter asking them to do so, not the Landlord Tenant Board.